discordjs/guide/guide/sharding/extended.md

 This will never work for a channel that lies on another shard.
 So, let's remedy this.

 ::: tip
-In discord.js v12, <docs-link path="class/ShardClientUtil?scrollTo=ids">`client.shard`</docs-link> can hold multiple ids.
+In discord.js v12, <DocsLink path="class/ShardClientUtil?scrollTo=ids">`client.shard`</DocsLink> can hold multiple ids.
 If you use the default sharding manager, the `.ids` array will only have one entry.
 :::

 ```js {4-13}